-Using technology to solve your problems costs money, but fitting it into your budget is possible as long as you know the true cost.
-Most software-as-a-service (SaaS) companies will charge a subscription fee, but make sure you ask for all other associated costs.
+Using technology to solve problems costs money, but fitting it into your budget is possible as long as you know the true cost.
+Of course, most software-as-a-service (SaaS) companies will charge a subscription fee, but make sure you ask for all other associated costs.

-Also, consider whether you get hands-on onboarding and training (with a real person) as a new customer, and the company’s overall commitment to service.
+Also, consider whether you get hands-on onboarding and training (with a real person) as a new customer, and look for signs of the company’s overall commitment to customer service.
 Will you have to wait a week for a response to a support ticket?
 If you have a problem during off-hours, is there a robust database of support articles for you to reference?
 What about ways to give product feedback?
-These should all be questions you ask.
+Ask these questions as you research and talk with potential vendors.